panchr/Focus-AI/notes/unit-tests.md

 However, it forced me to review my code and algorithm more carefully, which helped from the very beginning.
 In addition, they have prevented me from committing numerous careless mistakes.

 I used git's `pre-commit` hook to run all unit tests before committing to the repository --- this ensures that every commit is a stable release as well.

+All of my unit tests are located in the [ai/tests folder](../ai/tests).